mrjohnmorrow/mrjohnmorrow.github.io/_posts/2015-11-16-different-interview.markdown

 So, in case you were wondering, I got the job.
 Here are some things I did to prepare that I thought were effective.
 Some of these things are not specific to the practical interview, but were helpful nonetheless.

 1. **Use the product as much as possible beforehand.
 As well as competing products.**  Everything you know about the product helps make you ideate improvements faster and more confidently.
 Being familiar with competitors helped me understand what was unique about Gigster's value prop and what differentiators were important to focus on in the product.
 Still, this is something I could have done more of.
-I felt familiar with the Gigster and where it fit in the market, but I still wasted a lot of time in my interview poking around in the UI.
+I felt familiar with Gigster and where it fit in the market, but I still wasted a lot of time in my interview poking around in the UI.

 2. **Try to guess what the practical work is and do it ahead of time.** I guessed that I would have to put a deck together analyzing the product.
 This ended up being sort of true, but the focus was less on the state of affairs and more on how to improve it.
 This got me thinking about the company and the product, loading my mental cache for the next day.
 One part that was surprisingly helpful is that it got me used to  using the tools I would be using the next day.
 I made a few diagrams in Powerpoint and I definitely felt more comfortable with it the next day then I did the night before.